-How to Fill-In a Car Title and Change Ownership
+How to Fill Out a Car Title and Change Ownership

 Bought a car from a private party?
 Use this guide to complete your car title the right way.